 Pregnancy brings with it a gamut of physical and emotional changes.
 Although all expectant mothers look forward to bringing their little bundle of joy into the world, some have a difficult time through their pregnancy journey.
 There is enough emphasis on sleeping, eating and exercising right, but the stress and fatigue won’t leave easily.
 That’s when one can make complete use of herbs which have therapeutic properties and can prove to be a worthy choice for pregnant women.
-In this article, we shall talk about lavender in its different forms available for therapeutic use and know if it is safe for pregnant women to use it.
+In this article, we shall talk about lavender in its different forms available for therapeutic use and know if lavender in pregnancy is safe for use.

 Is Lavender Safe to Use During Pregnancy?

 Lavender can be used by pregnant women, but only when administered in controlled and limited quantities.
 The two most popular forms of lavender available and extensively used at present are lavender tea and lavender essential oil.
 In either form, precautions need to be taken as excessive use/consumption can cause health issues.
 The best way to go about using lavender essential oil is it to dilute 1 to 2 drops in 2 to 3 tablespoons of carrier oil (coconut, sesame, almond oil, etc.).

 To know if you can use lavender oil when pregnant, it is necessary to know if you need to.
 There are tons of benefits you can gain from using lavender oil during pregnancy, and some of them can be extremely relaxing as well.

 Benefits of Lavender Oil